timur-developer/clickpulse/README.md

 ## Kubernetes

-Basic Kubernetes manifests are stored in `k8s/`.
+Kubernetes manifests are stored in `k8s/`.

 Apply them: